 DMCs with access to Ordinary Capital Resources

-Armenia, Azerbaijan, Bangladesh, People's Republic of China, Cook Islands, Fiji, Georgia, India, Indonesia, Kazakhstan, Malaysia, Marshall Islands, Federated States of Micronesia, Mongolia, Pakistan, Republic of Palau, Papua New Guinea, Philippines, Sri Lanka, Thailand, Timor-Leste, Turkmenistan, Uzbekistan, Viet Nam
+Armenia, Azerbaijan, Bangladesh, People's Republic of China, Cook Islands, Fiji, Georgia, India, Indonesia, Kazakhstan, Malaysia, Federated States of Micronesia, Mongolia, Pakistan, Republic of Palau, Papua New Guinea, Philippines, Sri Lanka, Thailand, Timor-Leste, Turkmenistan, Uzbekistan, Viet Nam